 The Horta Museum is dedicated to the life and work of the Belgian Art Nouveau architect Victor Horta and his time.
 The museum is housed in Horta's former house and atelier, Maison & Atelier Horta (1898), in the Brussels municipality of Saint-Gilles.
 In the splendid Art Nouveau interiors there is a permanent display of furniture, utensils and art objects designed by Horta and his contemporaries as well as documents related to his life and time.
 The museum also organizes temporary exhibitions on topics related to Horta and his art.
 The building is inscribed on the UNESCO World Heritage List as one of the Major Town Houses of the Architect Victor Horta.

 Historic Art Nouveau buildings line the winding streets of Brussels, setting the scene for one of the most charming and unique landscapes in all of Europe.
-While classic Belgian favourites, located near the hotel, like the Grand Place, Manneken Pis and Coudenberg beckon the attention of most visitors, contemporary luxuries and pleasures abound.
+While classic Belgian favourites located near the hotel like the Grand Place, Manneken Pis and Coudenberg beckon the attention of most visitors, contemporary luxuries and pleasures can be found throughout the city.
 Belgian beers and gastronomy are some of the most celebrated cuisine in the world and act as appetisers to any Brussels vacation.
 Art exhibits, historic tours and fashion districts showcase Brussels’ rich history while featuring its newest pleasures.
-Whether discovering rich Belgian culture or enjoying modern delights, visitors find it near the Warwick Brussels.
+Whether discovering rich Belgian culture or enjoying modern delights, visitors find it all near the Warwick Brussels.